Zudoku

 Headless Browsers

-Headless browsers power web scraping, automated testing, SEO rendering, and synthetic monitoring.
-They are resource-intensive, security-sensitive, and often run in short bursts—making them ideal candidates for unikernel-based, scale-to-zero infrastructure.
+Headless browsers power web scraping, automated testing, Search Engine Optimization (SEO) rendering, and synthetic monitoring.
+They're resource-intensive, security-sensitive, and often run in short bursts—making them ideal candidates for unikernel-based, scale-to-zero infrastructure.

 Instances on Unikraft Cloud boot in microseconds, so browsers spin up only when needed: